coopernurse/node-pool/README.md

 ## About

-  Generic resource pool.
+  Generic resource pool with Promise based API.
 Can be used to reuse or throttle usage of expensive resources such as database connections.

 **V3 upgrade warning**

 Version 3 contains many breaking changes.
 The differences are mostly minor and I hope easy to accomodate.
 There is a very rough and basic [upgrade guide](https://gist.github.com/sandfox/5ca20648b60a0cb959638c0cd6fcd02d) I've written, improvements and other attempts most welcome.

+If you are after the older version 2 of this library you should look at the [current github branch](https://github.com/coopernurse/node-pool/tree/v2.4) for it.

 ## History